 Creating a fashion design mood board is an important step in the design process.
 It helps designers to visualize their ideas and plan out the key elements of their collection.
 From color palettes and textures to shapes, outfits, and pieces, it’s important to have all of these elements represented on a fashion moodboard.
 In this blog post, we will explore the different components of a fashion mood board and provide some tips for creating one.

 Creating a fashion mood board (especially for the first time) can be overwhelming.
-This article is meant to give you the tools to make this process easier, more effective, and more fun.
+But if you’ve ever wondered how to make one, this guide will walk you through every step, from concept to layout.
+Whether you’re a first-timer or a seasoned designer, we’ll walk you through how to create a fashion mood board that reflects your vision.
 Let's start with a quick overview of what these particular types of boards are meant to accomplish.

 FASHION MOOD BOARD DEFINITION